Talking to your Daughter about Vaginal Care

 When it comes to teaching personal hygiene, instruct your daughter to always wipe her vagina from the front to the back to avoid infection.
 Provide her with a gentle cleanser, like our feminine wash, to clean her vagina and instill that she should always use her hands, not a wash cloth that can harbor bacteria.
 Outside of mainstream advertising, vaginas don’t smell like flowers and there’s nothing wrong with a normal odor or discharge.
 Let her know her vagina isn’t ‘dirty’ but if it ever becomes itchy or burns, that may be a medical issue and to speak up to let you know.

 There’s no reason your daughter shouldn’t be aware of menstruation, even before she enters puberty.
 It’s a natural part of womanhood and isn’t something to fear.
-You can share basic information about periods and menstrual products, so your daughter will feel confident as she grows up and can expect these normal changes to her body.
+Learn how to talk to your daughter about her period so that you can share basic information with her about menstrual products; this way your daughter will feel confident as she grows up and can expect these normal changes to her body.